mendessoares/MMinte/README.md

 * _Widget 3_:  Metabolic models for each genome ID are reconstructed and gap-filled using ModelSEED and downloaded to the user’s local machine.
 * _Widget 4_:  Metabolic models of 2-species communities are created using COBRA Tools for the python computational framework (COBRApy).
 * _Widget 5_: Under defined metabolic conditions, the growth rates of each species in isolation and when in the presence of another species in the community are estimated.
 * _Widget 6_: The kinds of interactions occurring between the pairs of species on the metabolic conditions defined Widget 5 are predicted.
 The interactions are either positive (commensalism, mutualism) or negative (parasitism, amensalism, competition).
+The interactions are determined by their effect on the predicted growth rates of the species when compared to growth in isolation.
+When the effect is over 10%, we consider that an interaction is occurring.
+The direction is considered negative of positive to the focal species depending on whether the species is predicted to grow slower or faster in a community, respectively.
+Positive interactions are the ones where at least one species benefits from the interactions and no species suffers from it (mutualism: + +; commensalism: + 0).
+Negative interaction are interactions where at least one species suffers negative from the interactions (parasitism: + -; amensalsm: - 0; competition: - -).
+Neutralism represents no interactions between the species.
 * _Widget 7_: A network is plotted with D3.js using the initial information of associations between the pairs of OTUs provided by the user, and the kinds of interactions predicted to be occurring.